debkbanerji/speak-now/README.md

 Speak Now is a social network in which you communicate using your voice rather than text

+Idea by Griffin Dufek

-The name, logo and tagline were ~~stolen from~~ inspired by the Taylor Swift song and album of the same name
+The name, color scheme and tagline were ~~stolen from~~ inspired by the 2010 Taylor Swift song and album of the same name

-The idea for the application came from Griffin Dufek (except for the weird name and theme - he doesn't know about that stuff)

-Made by Deb Banerji

 ## Setup